hogbergmarkus/4-paws/README.md

 ![Bug 3](documentation/screenshots/bug-3.png)

-Between screen-size width 768px - 1499px, the pictures on the Cats & Dogs page, do not appear the same size.
+From screen width 1499px and down, the pictures on the Cats & Dogs page, do not appear the same size.

 They still scale nicely, but do not appear the same exact size.